pu2clr/RDA5807/README.md

 ## Preface

 The RDA5807 is a FM DSP integrated circuit receiver (50 to 115MHz) with low noise amplifier support.
 This device requires very few external components if compared with other similar devices.
 It also supports RDS/RBDS functionalities, direct auto gain control (AGC) and real time adaptive noise cancellation function.
 The PU2CLR RDA5807 Arduino Library was developed to take the most functionalities of this device.
 Plese, check the [API Documentation](https://pu2clr.github.io/RDA5807/extras/apidoc/html/) for more details.

+## RDA5807 family devices and RDA5807 Arduino Library

+This library has been successfully tested on RDA5807M and RDA5807FP devices.
+The videos below show some examples of using this library with RDA5807M and RDA5807FP.

 {% include video01.html %}